zaakiy/sash/README.md

 `sash` stands for **S**uper **A**wesome **SH**ell commands.

-It does what it says on the tin
+It does what it says on the tin.

+‼️ Bit of a warning, I use zsh, so these functions may not have been tested in other shells.

 ## ⏳ Countdown Timer